GillesArcas/numsed/README.md

 More limitations:

-* there is no control on using arithmetical operators with functions
+* there is no control on using arithmetical and comparison operators with functions
 * not always return 0 or 1, and the result cannot be compared with python which returns True or False
+* the value printed for functions cannot be compared with the function values printed by python.

 Note also that there is no limitations (less memory) on recursion.